through each and every explosion.

 a lost Macy’s parade balloon just exploded,

-filling our nights with legions of fresh-faced
+filling our night with legions of fresh-faced

 youths, each one looking for its very own

 swish and bump on the runway).
-Yep,
+Yep, it’s

-that’s still me, always at the ready.
+still me.
+I am here.
+And always at the ready.